yuualice/yuualice/README.md

   As someone who strives for growth, I seek to build quality applications and services that are sustainable, highly functional and user-friendly.

-  I am currently looking for SWE internship opportunities for the upcoming summer/fall (2021) season to develop more soft and hard skills.
+  I am currently looking for SWE internship opportunities for the upcoming fall (2022) season to develop more soft and hard skills.

 # 🛠 Skills
 ### Front-end